AltaPay/plugin-netsuite/wiki.md

 >>If you utilize a bespoke version of ReD, the reason for the deny recommendation can be located in the ReD CSI interface.

->>If the merchant doesn’t want to fulfilthe order, they have to cancel it.
+>>If the merchant doesn’t want to fulfill the order, they have to cancel it.
 It will be good practice to release the orders in our backend, so there are no reservations on debit cards.
-If the merchant will handle this order, they will have to ‘Override the payment hold’ and fulfil the order.
+If the merchant will handle this order, they will have to ‘Override the payment hold’ and fulfill the order.

 >>The merchant can find the ‘Challenge’ orders here: